somanathan00/somanathan00/README.md

 # Somanathan P 🚀

-👨‍💻 Passionate B.Tech-IT graduate | Software Developer | Data Enthusiast 📊
+👨‍💻 Passionate B.Tech-IT graduate | Software Developer

 ## About Me 🌟
 I'm a diligent and enthusiastic graduate with a strong foundation in computer science.
 My interests lie in software development, data analysis, and web technologies.
 Eager to contribute effectively in an innovative and collaborative environment.

+## Objective 💡
+Objective
+To enhance my skills and knowledge, I am currently focused on learning the necessary technologies to become a proficient full stack developer.
+I am excited about creating impactful solutions and collaborating with like-minded professionals.

 ## Education 🎓
 - **B.Tech in Information Technology**